About San Juan County

 Business & Licensing

 Business and licensing records in San Juan County, Utah, are distributed across county, municipal, and state agencies depending on the business type and activity.
-The San Juan County Clerk's Office (117 South Main Street, Monticello, UT 84535, phone: 435-587-3223) handles fictitious business name filings (DBAs or 'doing business as' registrations) and certain local business licenses required for unincorporated areas.
+San Juan County Clerk's Office (117 South Main Street, Monticello, UT 84535, phone: 435-587-3223) handles fictitious business name filings (DBAs or 'doing business as' registrations) and certain local business licenses required for unincorporated areas.

 - The Utah.gov portal provides integrated business startup resources at business.utah.gov.

-However, most formal business entity registrations—including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations—are filed with the Utah Division of Corporations and Commercial Code (part of the Department of Commerce).
+However, most formal business entity registrations, including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, are filed with the Utah Division of Corporations and Commercial Code (part of the Department of Commerce).
 The statewide business entity database is searchable free of charge at secure.utah.gov/bes, where users can find business names, registered agents, formation dates, status (active, expired, dissolved), principal addresses, and annual report filing history.
 The Utah Division of Occupational and Professional Licensing (DOPL) at dopl.utah.gov regulates professions requiring state licensure such as contractors, real estate agents, health professionals, and cosmetologists.

-Building permits, zoning approvals, and land use applications are processed through the San Juan County Community Development Department (phone: 435-587-3225) in Monticello, which enforces county land use ordinances, building codes, and subdivision regulations.
+Building permits, zoning approvals, and land use applications are processed through San Juan County Community Development Department (phone: 435-587-3225) in Monticello, which enforces county land use ordinances, building codes, and subdivision regulations.
 Commercial activities within Blanding or Monticello city limits require municipal business licenses from the respective city offices.
 Sales tax licenses are issued by the Utah State Tax Commission at tap.utah.gov.

 Frequently Asked Questions